affo/dustjs-linkedin_handson/README.md

 Instead, this is a collection of three examples to show how DustJS works apart from its syntax.
 So, how to compile `.dust` files and how to render them.

+The three examples should be followed in order (from the dummiest to the "most complex"):

+1. hello_world
+2. blocks_and_partials
+3. using_grunt

-There are three folders and each one has a `README.md` that explains what that example does.
+Each folder contains a `README.md` that explains what that example does.

 ##Instructions